-There’s a river that runs through the part of the city that I live & work in.
+There’s a river that runs through the part of the city that I live and work in.
 It’s got a proper name, but everyone just calls it ‘The River’ anyway.
 Originally it was outside of the city limits, but as the city grew the boundaries pushed ever outwards, eventually spanning both sides and beyond.
-My part of the city has a lot of steel & glass & concrete used in the construction, it was built during a fairly soulless period, architecturally speaking.
-There are a lot of high-density apartment blocks in my area, I live on a middle floor of one of them.
+My part of the city has a lot of steel, glass and concrete used in the construction.
+It was built during a fairly soulless period, architecturally speaking.
+There are a lot of high-density apartment blocks in my area, and I live on the middle floor of one of them.
 The apartment has a view of the river from the window; sometimes I’ll sit and look out at it, wondering what’s going on under that deceptively calm surface.
 I never look for too long, the river has a peculiar way of being able to give you chills.
 The river isn’t that wide, but it’s deep and has strong currents, especially near the bottom.
 Nobody swims in it, the current makes it too dangerous and the water is very, very cold; even during the hottest of summer days.

 My work is in one of the office buildings on the other side of the river from my apartment.
 It’s close enough for me to walk, and there’s a scenic riverside pathway that the City Council built during the expansion, envisioning a bustling riverside precinct.
 This didn’t happen.
 People avoid the river if they can at all help it, but when quizzed about it nobody really knows why.
 You’ll get the odd tourist going for a walk alongside it, but they never linger for long.
 Even the ducks and other waterfowl seem to avoid it.

-My walk to and from work would be probably ten minutes quicker if I went along the waterside, but I cut through the city streets where there’s people; and the only part of my walk where I get close to the river is where I cross it, walking quickly along the utilitarian concrete bridge as traffic passes.
-The drivers always have their eyes set dead ahead of them, nobody ever looks at the water.
+My walk to and from work would be probably ten minutes quicker if I went along the waterside, but I cut through the city streets where there are people.
+The only part of my walk where I get close to the river is where I cross it, walking quickly along the utilitarian concrete bridge as traffic passes.
+The drivers always have their eyes set dead ahead of them; nobody ever looks at the water.
 I tend to speed up as I cross the bridge, it’s not particularly high and there’s a well-sized concrete guardrail, but I really don’t like being above the water if I can help it.
 If you look over the side, sometimes the surface seems so dark that it’s almost black, and it’s impossible to see the bottom.
 If you really look closely, then sometimes you’ll see dark shapes moving rapidly through the gloom of the water, but it’s impossible to see if they’re just big fish or something else.

 I live a fairly quiet life, all things considered.
-I’ve got good friends; a girlfriend & a steady, well-paying (ok, well-ish paying) office job.
-I like my apartment, I like my friends, I like the city I live in, I have no problems with the way things are going.
+I’ve got good friends, a girlfriend, and a steady, fairly well-paying office job.
+I like my apartment, I like my friends, and I like the city I live in.
+I have no problems with the way things are going.
 All in all, I’m a fairly normal guy.
 But I don’t like that damn river, not one bit.
 I’ve never felt comfortable near it, and things have been a whole lot more unsettling since that night.

 I stepped out of the lift, shouldered my bag and headed towards the building exit, wishing the night security guard a good weekend as I went.
 Making my way out onto the street, I took a moment to appreciate the fresh, cool air that comes with the evening of a day that’s had fine weather.
 I called ahead to a pizza place near my house as I headed towards the bridge, placing my order for pickup (large meat-lover’s pizza, double meat, extra BBQ sauce).
 I figured I’d have maybe 5 minutes to wait at the pizza place before the pick-up, and then I could head to mine and settle in for the night.

 All was well as I wandered along the street, taking a left after a few blocks and heading towards the river.
 I noticed that I was the only person who seemed to be out and about, the entire area seemed pretty much deserted.
-Not entirely surprising, given that it was probably 7pm on a Friday night and I was in the business area of town, all the bars & restaurants are across the river on the side that I live.
-The night air was still & cool, and the sky was rapidly darkening; the sidewalks lit by the bright, harsh light from the streetlights above.
+Not entirely surprising, given that it was probably 7 pm on a Friday night and I was in the business area of town, all the bars and restaurants are across the river on the side that I live.
+The night air was still and cool, and the sky was rapidly darkening; the sidewalks lit by the bright, harsh light from the streetlights above.